Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/Cryptography/john_pollard.md

 ## Overview

+This is the last crypto challenge I believe

 They give us a cert file and obviously this is PEM certificate file type
 ```
 $ file cert